Skip to Content

 Sources included NerdWallet, Tax Foundation, 2024 HMDA filings, the FRED series for 30- and 15-year conventional, 30-year VA, 30-year USDA, and 30-year FHA mortgages, 2023 ACS 5-year estimates, and U.S. Census Bureau data.

 • Interest Rates: The national average 30- and 15-year conventional loan mortgage rates were determined by averaging the weekly national mortgage rates via FRED from January 2, 2025, to July 17, 2025.
 The national average 30-year USDA, 30-year FHA, and 30-year VA loan mortgage rates were determined by averaging the daily national mortgage rates via FRED from January 2, 2025, to July 30, 2025.
+6.13% interest rate taken from Mortgage News Daily for September 16th.
+We assumed that no interest rate discount points were purchased at the original home purchase or refinance.

 • Loan Amount & Down Payments: The national average loan amount and down payment values were taken from 2024 HMDA filings.
 Calculations for conventional PMI assumed cancellation at 20% equity.

 • Closing Costs: Closing costs for conventional loan refinances included an origination fee of 0.75%, a state-specific value for titling fees, and a $600 appraisal.
 For HOI and property taxes, we took an average of the values across all 50 states.
 For government-backed refinance costs, the same origination and titling fees applied, but we removed the appraisal assumption and added any one-time fees, such as an upfront MIP or guarantee fees.
+Additionally, we assumed that the associated costs were paid out of pocket by the borrower at the time of refinance, not rolled into the loan.

 • Mortgage Insurance & Government-Backed Loan Fees: When we analyzed data for conventional loans with less than 20% equity at closing, we assumed a private mortgage insurance fee of 0.75%.
 USDA loans require a 0.35% annual fee.
 The VA loan funding fee also varies depending on the down payment provided at closing and whether it is a borrower’s first or subsequent use; we assumed 0.5%, the standard fee for VA streamline refinances.
 FHA loans require a 1.75% upfront fee and an ongoing premium that varies depending on the loan amount and down payment.
 For our analysis, we assumed the most common annual FHA MIP fee of 0.55%.